airo-ugent/airo-planner/README.md

 ## Installation 🔧
-**🚧 Coming soon:** `airo-planner` is available on PyPI and installable with pip:
+`airo-planner` is available on PyPI and installable with pip:
 ```
 pip install airo-planner
 ```

+**🚧 Important post-installation step**

-However it depends on `ompl` with its Python bindings, which are not available on PyPI yet.
+We depend on `ompl` with its Python bindings, which are not available on PyPI yet.
 The easiest way to install this for now is to use a pre-release wheel fom their [Github](https://github.com/ompl/ompl/releases):
 ```
 pip install https://github.com/ompl/ompl/releases/download/prerelease/ompl-1.6.0-cp310-cp310-manylinux_2_28_x86_64.whl
 ```